Philadelphia Eagles vs. New Orleans Saints NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - In four home games this season, Philadelphia has gone over the total twice.

-- In away games, New Orleans is 3-2 against the spread, and 3-2 overall.
+- New Orleans is 3-2 overall, and 3-2 against the spread, in away games.

-- The Saints have one win ATS (1-2) away from home as 2.5-point underdogs or more.
+- The Saints have one win ATS (1-2) as 2.5-point underdogs or more away from home.

-- New Orleans has hit the over twice in five road games this year.
+- New Orleans has hit the over twice in five away games this season.

 Powered by Data Skrive.